Islam-Made-Easy/islam_made_easy/assets/md/intro.md

 And this is a spot-on description of the modern day Khāwarij who under no circumstances will give the hukm (judgment) of Islām to anyone except if they have heard the meaning of Tawhīd and its issues from him.
 But since this is a practice which does not have any basis in the *Sunnah*, it is an innovation which renders the one who believes in it an innovator.
 Furthermore, the most extreme of these people will declare *takfīr* upon those who follow the belief described in the *ahādīth* and the scholars in this issue.
-So they describe the *manhaj* of the Muslims – all the way from the Prophet (ﷺ), to the *Sahābah* (رضي‬ الله عنهم‬), their followers and whoever came after them of scholars – as *kufr*, and that the one who believes in it have not rejected *tāghūt*.
+So they describe the *manhaj* of the Muslims – all the way from the Prophet (ﷺ), to the *Sahābah* (رضي الله عنهم), their followers and whoever came after them of scholars – as *kufr*, and that the one who believes in it have not rejected *tāghūt*.
 This opinion without a doubt is *kufr* and *zandaqah* due them rejecting the clear evidences and the agreement of the Muslims.

 ## Adhering to the *Sunnah* and leaving the innovator

-It is very important to understand that in order to be upon the way of the *Sahābah* (رضي‬ الله عنهم‬) and those who followed them in goodness, a person must hold a correct belief and firmly adhere to that which has it foundation in the sources that has been described in this book.
+It is very important to understand that in order to be upon the way of the *Sahābah* (رضي الله عنهم) and those who followed them in goodness, a person must hold a correct belief and firmly adhere to that which has it foundation in the sources that has been described in this book.
 There is no exception or excuse when it comes to not following or believing in the *Sunnah*.

 Al-Barbahārī (d.
 329h) said: